merry, merry!

 they are cool.

-so cool. no corners - i like that. it gives the illusion of more open space. i'd love to live in one. our dome, however, is going to be a studio/workshop. maybe i can convince ed to do this again someday for a home - a dome home.
+my dad built a round house back in the 60s and i always thought it was so cool. no corners - i like that. it gives the illusion of more open space. i'd love to live in one. our dome, however, is going to be a studio/workshop. maybe i can convince ed to do this again someday for a home - a dome home.

 when we bought our house, we knew we wanted to build a studio/workshop. the design changed from a separate building to an addition and back to a separate building. and from a traditional rectangular pole-barn type construction to the dome.

-around to the same area that i had in my mind originally. the problem? trees - and a buttload of them.
+the place where it would be built on our property changed, too. we eventually came back around to the same area that i had in my mind originally. the problem? trees - and a buttload of them.

 what the back looked like before we started - probably october 2006